lime86/TravellingModule/docs/expsetup.md

 Connect the BDAQ53 base board to the readout PC using a standard Ethernet cable (>= CAT6).
 For the best experience, use an additional ethernet interface on your PC (either PCIe or USB3, though it has to be 1000BASE-T – Gigabit ethernet) and the “ETH” port on the BDAQ board next to the USB3 port.

+## Temperature Monitoring

+There is an NTC next to the chip on the Single Chip Card (SCC) with the testing pins as pointed out on the [photo](#scc_label).
+The datasheet of the NTC can be found [here](https://www.mouser.de/datasheet/2/362/ktthermistor-3035.pdf).
+It is possible to measure the resistance and convert it to temperature according to the datasheet, or measure the voltage drop using an Arduino.